-St. Patrick’s Day, will be celebrated this year on Sunday, March 17, 2019 by many people with delicious Corned Beef and Cabbage, green beer and wearing of the green.
+St. Patrick’s Day, will be celebrated this year on Tuesday, March 17, 2020 by many people with delicious Corned Beef and Cabbage, green beer and wearing of the green.
 It is a tradition in Ireland for the people in the parades and celebrating on the side lines, to wear a lot or a small collection of green clothing.
 Even some with shamrock pins.
+These plans could change in Ireland and around the world because of the Coronavirus.

-You can enjoy watching the oldest and largest St. Patrick’s Day Parade put on every year in New York City.
-This parade has been around since 1762 and will celebrates its 257th year.
-Get more information for times and broadcasts here
+In the United States the oldest and largest St. Patrick’s Day Parade is put on every year in New York City.
+This parade has been around since 1762 and 2020 would have been its 258th year.
+Unfortunately this year because of the Coronavirus (COVID-19) they have cancelled the parade

 Just who is St. Patrick?
 Many sources agree his real name was Maewyn Succat.
 He was born in Roman Britain.
 When he was about sixteen he was captured by Irish raiders and taken as a slave to Ireland for 6 years.
 In those 6 years he worked as a herdsman, prayed daily and found strength in his faith.